lazyworm/docker-nginx-ssl-proxy/README.md

  ## Other env vars:

   - **SERVER_NAME**
-    If set, this must be provided and will be set as the value in the `server_name` directive.
+    If set, there will be no default configuration and the server name will be set to _ `server_name` directive.
   - **WEB_SOCKETS**
     If set, `Connection` and `Upgrade` headers will be set on the request to